Mazengarb Report: The Inquiry

 A review of New Zealand newspapers of the time reveals reports of "youths charged with indecent assault upon, or carnal knowledge of" underage females.
-Indeed, the inquiry's report notes this occurred "[in] the second week of July 1954".
+The inquiry's report notes this occurred "[in] the second week of July 1954".

 After an outbreak of moral panic among the public and in newspaper media, the Crown appointed the Special Committee on 23 July, and it started its work only four days later, on 27 July.
 With what some contemporary commentators considered unreasonable alacrity, the Committee began hearing evidence on 3 August in Wellington, completing its hearings in Auckland on 10 September.
 Barely ten days later, on 20 September, the Committee had reported; Hansard records that the responsible cabinet minister had already sent the report to the Government Printer for printing before its actual tabling in Parliament.

 Unusually for an inquiry report of that era, the report became one of the biggest jobs for the Government Printer at the time.
 It was noted that postal staff complained of the weight when carrying out another unusual task: distributing copies of the report to every household in the country.